avaneev/prvhash/README.md

 assures that the resulting hashes follow uniform distribution, irrespective of the distribution anomalies of the `Seed` itself.
-The `Seed` and `lcg` variables work in tandem, with each variable able to independently absorb up to hash word bit size of external (message) entropy.
+The `Seed` and `lcg` variables work in tandem, with each variable able to independently absorb up to hash word bit size of external (message) entropy (structurally, `Seed` accepts higher bits of the message while `lcg` accepts lower bits of the message).
 Note that `lcg` being an accumulator quickly leaves a possible zero state.

 In essence, the hash function generates a continuous pseudo-random number sequence, and returns the final part of the sequence as a result.
 The message